Technigo/project-portfolio/README.md

 - The page should work well for people that use screen readers and keyboard navigation.
 - The HTML code should validate in a validation tool.

+This was the most challenging project so far of boot camp.
+I will keep working on my portfolio and update it with coming projects.

 View it live
 www.marianneardin.com